adobe/target-nodejs-sdk-samples/proxy-configuration/README.md

 It is possible to configure a proxy for the Node SDK's HTTP requests.
 This is possible by overriding the `fetch` API used by the SDK during initialization.

-This sample contains three different code snippets that demonstrate how to configure the SDK with a proxy, depending on which node version the SDK runs on:
+This sample contains three different code snippets that demonstrate how to configure the SDK with a proxy, depending on which Node version the SDK runs on:

 - [Node 18.2+](proxy-sample-node-18.js) (`undici.fetch` is the default `fetch`)
 - [Node 16.8+](proxy-sample-node-16.js) (`undici.fetch` needs to be imported)